 An obsession can be a great reason for your child to try reading new books or writing a story or blog about their interest (you can take dictation for younger students).
 Obsessions can lead us to try a new craft or activity or go on a field trip to learn in a different environment.
 All of these opportunities help to stretch your student’s understanding of the world and their own skills, even if it seems like they are only learning about one thing.
 Interest-led learning leads to a deeper understanding of the material, and that is a good thing.

 Unit studies work well for many children with ASD because it allows them to think deeply about a single topic and not have to make uncomfortable transitions to a different subject.
 A good unit study can include lessons in science, history, practical math, language arts, and fine art, all in a single context.

-All of the lessons in the Five Senses Literature Lessons programs are unit studies designed to work well for children who don’t want to switch between separate books for each subject.
+All of the lessons in our programs are unit studies designed to work well for children who don’t want to switch between separate books for each subject.
 Even the curriculums designed for younger children are designed to be a set of unit studies where you do one unit each week.
-However, there are other many other unit studies available on a wide variety of topics.
+However, there are many other unit studies available on a wide variety of topics.
 You may choose to alternate units that focus on topics in science, history, and literature, to cover a wider variety of topics over the course of your school year.